 World Professional Association of Transgender Health

-Julián/Julian Cabezas, LMSW, (he/they) is focused on cultivating compassion, curiosity, and courage in communities.
+Julián/Julian Cabezas, LCSW, (he/they) is focused on cultivating compassion, curiosity, and courage in communities.

 He has extensive experience as a trainer and presenter focusing on the needs of TGNB, lgbqia+, asexual, aromatic, polyamorous, and people of color.
 They are a board member of the Pleasure and Health Study with the HIV Center for Clinical and Behavioral Studies, Division of Gender, Sexuality, & Health at New York State Psychiatric Institute & Columbia University.
 Some recent highlights include but are not limited to delivering training to the New York City Department of Health and Mental Hygiene’s (DOHMH) Reproductive Health Group, Developing a Comprehensive Transgender Health Program Within Medicaid Managed Care: Best Practices and Lessons Learned at the Philadelphia Trans Wellness Conference, the Access and Equity for TGNB Youth session for the NYS HIV Advisory Body, the Mental Health Lead for the Gender Conference NYC 2020 and panelist at oSTEM's Gender Affirmation.